US Funding Resource Page

 The competitive grant programs provide discretion to the U.S. Department of Transportation to evaluate proposals and direct funding based on a combination of statutory and regulatory criteria.
 These funds are often much more prescriptive than formula programs and, in most cases, subject to annual congressional appropriations.

-New Directions in the Bipartisan Infrastructure Law
+New Directions in the Infrastructure Investment and Jobs Act (IIJA)

 • Provides far more funding than has historically been the case through discretionary competitive programs and while subject to specific requirements it is also more focused on multimodal investment